2018 S/FMNP Authorized Vendor Trainings

 Individual, for-profit farmers who sell fresh fruits and vegetables at authorized farmers’ markets, and who want to have an additional source of income and future customers.

 There’s no cost for farmers to participate and training is free.
 No special equipment is necessary.
 Checks are deposited into your bank account.

 Fresh fruits and vegetables that you grew.

 Due to limited funding, the program is only currently offered in limited areas.
 Farmers who sell at farmers’ markets in these areas may be eligible: Albert Lea, Alexandria, Austin, Bemidji, Chisago City, Detroit Lakes, Faribault, Fergus Falls, Mankato, Northfield, Rochester, St. Joseph, St. Cloud, Wabasha, Wadena, and the Twin Cities Metro.

-The Minnesota Department of Agriculture will offer training session for new market managers, new vendors, and vendors and market managers needing to be re-trained.
-Dates and locations for 2018 are still being determined.
+The Minnesota Department of Agriculture offers training sessions for new market managers, new vendors, and vendors and market managers needing to be re-trained.
+Additional dates and locations for 2018 may be added.

 If your market would like to schedule a training (likely in conjunction with your spring member meeting), please email Ashley Bress at Ashley.Bress@state.mn.us or call 651-201-6648 and we will do our best to accommodate your request.
 We ask that you A) have at least five fruit or vegetable farmers who need training, and B) allow farmers who are not members of your market to attend.